trapexit/3do-devkit/README.md

 * takeme/: Directory storing all CDROM artifacts.
 Target for final "Launchme" executable.
 The name "takeme" originates from the original 3DO SDK.
-* art/: 3DO artwork.
+* [art/](art/): 3DO artwork.
 Currently only original 3DO SDK art.
-* docs/: Misc documentation from the original SDK and compiler suites.
+* [docs/](docs/): Documentation from the original SDK, compiler suites, related hardware, and development notes.
-* include/: All include files from original SDK and community projects.
+* [include/](include/): All include files from original SDK and community projects.
+   * 3do: The main headers for Portfolio, Lib3DO, and other original SDK libraries.
+Cleaned and restructured for 3DO-DevKit.
+   * 3dosdk: The original headers from different SDKS.
+Unused.
+For reference.
+   * community: Headers for any included modern community libraries.
+   * ttl: "trapexit's template library".
+A simple work in progress replacement for C++ STL.
+   * rwstl: Original RogueWave STL headers from ARM C++ compiler.
+Unused.
+For reference.
 * lib/: All libraries from original SDK and community projects.
-* examples/: Examples from all available original 3DO SDK releases as well as new and reworked examples.
+* [examples/](examples/): Examples from all available original 3DO SDK
+  releases as well as new and reworked examples.
 * build/: Automatically created directory during build to store object files.
 * iso/: Automatically created directory during build to store ISO file.